Variants

 }

-The priority parameter can be set to VariantPriority.low, VariantPriority.medium, VariantPriority.high or VariantPriority.highest.
-A good example of this is when you are using a variants that involves some kind of gesture, like onHover and onPress.
+.
 In this case, those variants will always have the highest priority.
-It happens because Mix needs to make sure that the defined styles will be applied correctly.
+This happens because Mix needs to make sure that the defined styles will be applied correctly.

 Conditional operators